Sean S. Cooper - NOTE: THIS PAGE IS CURRENTLY OUT OF DATE. It will be updated ASAP (hopefully before April) - SC

 I have used AngularJS create interactive web applications.
 Such apps have utilised the Q library to perform GET requests asynchronously.
 A Turing complete language that runs within a web browser is a mighty tool indeed.

 I have been using PHP and MySQL databases for almost 4 years.

 UNIX operating systems are my preference; as such the shell has become a necessity.
 I am a competent user of both Bash and Z shell.

 I have used ROOT in two internships.
 I have also worked with TMVA and consider myself an experienced user.
 I frequently respond to questions posted on the TMVA users mailing list.

 Personally I consider C to be a distinct language, separate to C++.
 In C++ I frequently utilise features introduced in C++11 and write in an object-oriented manner.
 Whilst I would always choose C++ over C, there are times where this is not possible.
 As such, I do have experience working with C. I try to keep an object-oriented style, utilising structs, however it is often neccessary to switch to a procedural approach.

-I first begun using LaTeX as a document markup language in 2015.
+I first begun using LaTeX as a document markup language just under two years ago.
 The control afforded by such a tool is liberating.
 I now use it to write all of my documents.

 I consider myself proficient in Mathematica, it repeatedly proves itself a useful tool.